IBM/aspera-cli/docs/README.erb.md

 ```

 > [!NOTE]
-> A beta version of a packaged installed is available.
+> A beta version of a packaged installer is available.

 ### Container